ahuacate/flexget/README.md

 ```

 ### 2.12 Setup TheTVDb
-Simply add your TheTVDb credentials to the `secrets.yml` file.
+Addyour TheTVDb credentials to the `secrets.yml` file.

 ### 2.13 How to edit the `secrets.yml` file
 Go to the Proxmox web interface typhoon-01 > 114 (flexget) > >_ Shell and type the following: